« Back to Blog

 This is why SaaS companies are forever trying to lower their CPL, but it’s not quite as simple as they often assume.

-CPL increase: there’s no linear relationship between CPL and investment
+There’s no linear relationship between CPL and investment

 They set a target CPL, then once they reach that target, they try to simply throw more money into the campaign.